MarkHMorrison/BatchRunner/README.md

 Ready to add your own batches?
 Excellent!

+### Working with Batch Query
-If your batches are set up with a batchQuery variable like the BatchRunnerValidBatch is then you can pass in an augmented dynamic SOQL string into the Batch Query field.
-This will allow you to change up the records the batch runs against without updating the code.
+If your batches are set up with a batchQuery variable like the BatchRunnerValidBatch then you can set a dynamic SOQL string in the Batch Query field.
+This allows you to change up the records the batch runs against without updating the code.
 Pretty clever.

-You can also see an example of this in the test class.
+You can also use bind expressions like :variable in the SOQL if they are declared in the start method of the batch class file.
+You can see an example of this in the test classes.